djvill/APLS/doc/how-to-use/search.md

 ### Pattern input fields

-The pattern input fields enable you to specify the pattern you'd like to search for.
+You can specify the pattern you'd like to search for using the <span class="keyword">pattern input fields</span>.

 We'll begin with the input field for the <span class="layer">orthography</span> layer because it is selected by default.